 Pursuant to the purchase agreements for certain acquisitions, we could be required to make additional contingent cash payments for a previous business combination based on the achievement of certain FDA approval milestones.
 Potential milestone payments total \$20.7 million, of which \$8.9 million may be triggered by the end of 2023 and \$11.8 million by the end of 2024.
-Of the total milestone payments, \$8.3 million is included in accrued and other current liabilities and \$9.8 million is included in other long-term liabilities in the accompanying condensed consolidated balance sheet as of June 30, 2023.
+Based on the current estimate of potential milestone payments, \$8.3 million is included in accrued and other current liabilities and \$9.9 million is included in other long-term liabilities in the accompanying condensed consolidated balance sheet as of September 30, 2023.